DaveSpivey/touchtone/README.md

 [Check out TouchTone](http://davespivey.github.io/projects/touchtone/touchtone.html)

-TouchTone is a single page app that uses Web Audio API to produce a set of tones from a chosen harmonic group.
+TouchTone is an interactive page that produces varying harmonies based on the "mood" set by a user.
+It uses Web Audio API and its synthesizer components to produce a set of tones from a chosen harmonic group.
 Clicking on a floating node will select a scale (i.e. major, minor, whole-tone) and play six notes together randomly picked from that scale.
 As the screen darkens, the possibility grows that a more dissonant chord structure will be selected.
 At its lightest, only major chords are generated.

 The nodes are Scalable Vector Graphics (SVG) animated with the D3.js library.